awalsh128/awalsh128.github.io/_posts/2021-10-12-automated-testing-for-github-actions.md

 toc_icon: "columns"
 ---

 GitHub actions don't support running tests on created actions from the same repository.
 In order to do this, another repository needs to be created.
 There is a way to test locally using [nektos/act](https://github.com/nektos/act) but this doesn't address code being committed upstream and continuously integrated.
+Let's get to it.

-There will be two endpoints:
+For this walkthrough, there will be two endpoints:

-* Action repository when your created action under test lives.
+* Action repository where your created action under test lives.
 * Test repository that houses the tests.

-The general idea is to have your action repository publish an event that a push has occurred, relay it to the test repository which triggers tests on the test repository.
+The general idea is to have your action repository publish an event that says a push has occurred, relay it to the test repository which triggers tests on the test repository.
 For this example I am using my own recently published action ``awalsh128/cache-apt-pkgs-action``.
 Feel free to swap out this with your equivalent action.

 The steps needed are to create: